aquasecurity/deployments/enforcers/kube_enforcer/kubenetes_and_openshift/manifests/kube_enforcer_advanced_starboard/README.md

 * Re-evaluate workload compliance during workload runtime, taking any workload and policy changes into account
 * Reflect the results of compliance evaluation in the Aqua UI at all times, not only when workloads are created.

-To deploy KubeEnforcer with Advanced configuration:
+To deploy KubeEnforcer with starboard in the advanced configuration:
-- While performing the manual deployment, use the manifest yaml files in the [kube_enforcer_advanced](https://github.com/KoppulaRajender/deployments/tree/6.5_dev/2_enforcers/kube_enforcer/manifests/kube_enforcer_advanced) directory.
+- While performing the manual deployment, use the manifest yaml files in this directory.
-- While deploying KubeEnforcer using Aquactl, add the relevant flag as specified in the section, [Deploy KubeEnforcer using Aquactl](#deploy-kubeenforcer-using-aquactl).
+- While deploying KubeEnforcer using Aquactl, add the relevant flags as specified in the section, [Deploy KubeEnforcer using Aquactl](#deploy-kubeenforcer-using-aquactl).

+Before you follow the deployment steps explained below, Aqua strongly recommends you refer the product documentation, [Deploy Aqua KubeEnforcer(s)](https://docs.aquasec.com/docs/deploy-k8s-aqua-kubeenforcers).

 ## Prerequisites

 - Your Aqua credentials: username and password

-- Access to Aqua registry to pull images, access to cluster through kubectl, and RBAC authorization to deploy applications
+- Access to Aqua registry

-- The KubeEnforcer deployment token copied from the Aqua Server UI for authentication.
-Aqua uses this token to authenticate the KubeEnforcers and associate them with a specific enforcer group policy.
-When you deploy a new KubeEnforcer, you should provide this token as a Kubernetes secret
+- The target KubeEnforcer Group token
+- Access to the target Aqua gateway

-- A PEM-encoded CA bundle which will be used to validate the KubeEnforcer certificate
+- A PEM-encoded CA bundle to validate the KubeEnforcer certificate
 - A PEM-encoded SSL cert to configure the KubeEnforcer

-- If you plan to connect to an Aqua Server on a different cluster, make sure that you have the remote Aqua gateway address.

 It is recommended that you complete the sizing and capacity assessment for the deployment.
 Refer to [Sizing Guide](https://docs.aquasec.com/docs/sizing-guide).